checkdigit/asyncerator/README.md

 Note: due to an apparent bug in the Node 14 `stream.pipeline` implementation, a `Buffer` cannot be used as a source, even though it is iterable.
 Instead, use the result of the `.values()` method as a source.

-Some of the built-in source functions take an argument of type `Asyncable<T>`.
+Some built-in source functions take an argument of type `Asyncable<T>`.
 Asyncables are anything that can be turned into an Asyncerator: normal iterators and iterables, AsyncIterators, AsyncIterables, AsyncGenerators, AsyncIterableIterators, and of course Asyncerators themselves.